yvanvds/yvanvds.github.io/_posts/2017-12-03-msvc-crossplatform-development-Part-2.md

 layout: post
 title: MSVC Crossplatform Development Part 2
 ---
-We've got a Shared Items Project ready, but no actual library has been built so far.
+**C++ Windows DLL** We've got a Shared Items Project ready, but no actual library has been built so far.
 In this part we will add a Windows DLL in native C++. <!--more--> In the Solution Explorer, Right-click the `Libraries` folder we've created earlier and choose:

 `Add -> New Project -> Visual C++ -> Windows Desktop -> Dynamic-Link Library`